JRommmm/sbapp/index.md

 Savebase is still a work in progress.
 It will be deployed soon!

-To run the dev version of Savebase:
+To run the latest dev version of Savebase:

-1. Navigate to Frontend folder
+1. Navigate to "frontend" folder

 ```markdown
 Npm start
 ```

-2. Navigate to backend folder
+2. Navigate to "backend" folder

 ```markdown
 Npm run dev